inspire-eu-validation/download-atom/Template.md

 **Reference(s)**:

+The namespace prefixes used as described in [README](http://inspire.ec.europa.eu/id/ats/download-atom/3.1/README#namespaces).
-* References to the requirements. we should agree on abbreviations and collect them as a table in [readme.md](readme.md)
+* References to the requirements. we should agree on abbreviations and collect them as a table in [README](http://inspire.ec.europa.eu/id/ats/download-atom/3.1/README)

 **Test type**: Automated or Manual